offsoc/onionplan/docs/0 - Introduction/Challenges.md

 * But the roadmap seems to be stalled, not only for the lack of developers but also because we're missing a "perfect" solution that we never (and may never) find.
-* And we don't have an Onion Service team at Tor: right now Onion Service development is split in multiple teams.
+* There's no Onion Service team at Tor: right now Onion Service development is split in multiple teams with their own existing roadmaps.
 * At the same time, Tor cannot be responsible for things like domain issuance: it cannot be authoritative (Tor just makes the software, don't run the network and cannot issue Onion Names) and it's a non-profit (cannot have a